nextgis/docs_ngweb/source/layers.rst

    Create resource dialog for PostGIS layer.

 Enter display name that will be visible in administrator interface and in map layer tree.
-Fields :guilabel:`Keyname` и :guilabel:`Description` are not required.
+Fields :guilabel:`Keyname` and :guilabel:`Description` are not required.
 Switch from :guilabel:`Resource` tab to :guilabel:`PostGIS layer` tab.
 Create resource dialog for PostGIS layer is presented on :numref:`admin_layers_create_postgis_layer_tablename`.

 .. figure:: _static/admin_layers_create_postgis_layer_tablename.png
    :name: admin_layers_create_postgis_layer_tablename